Jason-Cooke/yolo-tf/README.md

 - Download a 80 classes Darknet YOLOv2 model (the original file name is "yolo.weights", a [version](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU) from Darkflow is recommanded).
 In this tutorial I put it in "~/Downloads/yolo.weights".

 - Parse the 80 classes Darknet YOLOv2 model into Tensorflow format (~/Documents/Database/yolo-tf/yolo2/darknet/80/model.ckpt).
-A warning like "xxx bytes remaining" indicates the file "yolo.weights" is not compatiable with the original Darknet YOLOv2 model (defined in the function `model.yolo2.inference.darknet`). **Make sure the 80 classes data is cached before parsing**.
+A warning like "xxx bytes remaining" indicates the file "yolo.weights" is not compatible with the original Darknet YOLOv2 model (defined in the function `model.yolo2.inference.darknet`). **Make sure the 80 classes data is cached before parsing**.

 ```
 python3 parse_darknet_yolo2.py ~/Downloads/yolo.weights -c config.ini config/yolo2/darknet-80.ini -d